3ki5tj/invt/prog/README.md

 corr.h    | correlation of eigenmodes
 invt.cfg  | sample configuration file
-metad.h   | wrapper for using the invt.h, etc. in a realistic simulation is2.c     | driver for MC simulation
+metad.h   | wrapper for using the invt.h, etc. in a realistic simulation is2.c     | driver for MC simulation on the 2D Ising model (using metad.h)

 Compilation